-31 Explain how restricting the supplier's ability to supply to other resellers, or sell directly to consumers, is assessed under antitrust law.
+35 Explain how restricting the supplier's ability to supply to other resellers, or sell directly to consumers, is assessed.

-The Anti-Monopoly Law does not contain any provision on such clauses where they occur in vertical agreements between parties not holding a dominant market position.
+The Anti-Monopoly Law does not contain any provision on such clauses where they occur in vertical agreements between parties with no dominant market position.

 Article 7 of the Administrative Measures prohibits a retailer from restricting sales of products or services by its supplier to other retailers.
 This provision also contains a prohibition on the retailer restricting the price that the supplier can charge when selling directly to consumers or to other companies.

-32 To what extent are franchise agreements incorporating licences of IPRs relating to trademarks or signs and know-how for the use and distribution of products assessed differently from 'simple' distribution agreements under antitrust law?
+To what extent are franchise agreements incorporating licences of IPRs relating to trademarks or signs and know-how for the use and distribution of products assessed differently from 'simple' distribution agreements?